Chang An-lo

 Chang An-lo (張安樂 (Zhāng Ānlè); born 13 March 1948), also known as the White Wolf (白狼 (Bái Láng)), is a Taiwanese Chinese ultranationalist, organized crime figure, entrepreneur, and politician.
 He is supportive of Chinese unification and founded the Chinese Unification Promotion Party.

 Early life and education

 Chang was born on 13 March 1948 in Nanjing.
-His family fled with the Kuomintang government during the retreat of the government of the Republic of China to Taiwan.
+His family fled with the Kuomintang government during the Great Retreat.
 In 1959, Chang's family settled in Taipei.

-In 1979, after graduating from Tamkang University with a degree in history, he traveled the United States for graduate studies.
+Chang graduated from Tamkang University with a degree in history.
+In 1979, he went to the U.S. to pursue graduate studies.
 He majored in management information systems and accounting at the University of Nevada, Las Vegas.
 He later recalled that "at that time, I wanted to learn something practical, maybe get a PhD and then go to the Chinese mainland".
 He then remained in the U.S. to study for a master's degree in operations research at Stanford University.
 Although he did not complete that program, The Diplomat reported in 2017 that he has "several degrees from universities, including Stanford".
 While in prison, he earned two more bachelor's degrees.